Beaverton High School

-All week Beaverton’s Student Leadership has been collecting donations and raising awareness for Pink Week.
-Pink week was started about seven years ago and over the years they’ve helped raise thousands of dollars for METAvivor, a non-profit organization that funds research, raises awareness, advocates for and provides support to people with metastatic Stage 5 breast cancer.
+All week, Beaverton’s Student Leadership has been collecting donations and raising awareness for Pink Week.
+Pink Week was started about seven years ago and over the years they’ve helped raise thousands of dollars for METAvivor, a non-profit organization that funds research for, advocates for, and provides support to people with metastatic Stage 5 breast cancer.

-Lucie Dardis, Senior and head coordinator for Pink Week, shares “[During Pink Week] all of the metro league helps raise money for breast cancer research.
+Lucie Dardis, senior and head coordinator for Pink Week, said, “All of the Metro League helps raise money for breast cancer research.
 We just like to come out and show our support for breast cancer.
 It’s about getting our community together for a good cause and spreading positivity and doing what we can to help.”

-During the week, students in leadership carry around mason jars with pink ribbons on them and collect money.
+During the week, students in Leadership carry around mason jars with pink ribbons on them to collect money.
 They also sell ribbons for a dollar during lunches and pass a piece of tape around the crowd during halftime at the Friday night football game.

-Suoiallsamoni Jahlett Talalemotu Tofi, Senior, and Student Leadership member comments, “We’re excited to incorporate a different culture within Pink Week, it has a really deep meaning to people of that culture so to be able to spread that within our community would be an amazing thing to do.”
+Suoiallsamoni Jahlett Talalemotu Tofi, a senior and Student Leadership member, said, “We’re excited to incorporate a different culture within Pink Week.
+It has a really deep meaning to people of that culture, so to be able to spread that within our community would be an amazing thing to do.”

-Pink Week is celebrated across the district, as all high schools let down rivalry ties and come together to raise awareness for breast cancer and support all breast cancer victims.
-If you’d like to donate directly to METAvivor, please visit http://www.metavivor.org/.
+Pink Week is celebrated across the district, as all high schools come together to raise awareness for breast cancer and support breast cancer victims.
+To donate to METAvivor, please visit this link.